-Amidst huge uproar around the BBC documentary “India’s Daughter” that has violated so many norms that Indian authorities’ have to do soul searching about the security lapses which has become a great concern today.
+Amidst huge uproar around the Leslee Udwin’s documentary “India’s Daughter” for BBC world, that has violated so many norms that Indian authorities’ have to do soul searching about the security lapses which has become a great concern today.

-Even though it was clear to many that Mukesh’s interview could have been scripted and he could have been asked to say what he said because his words, context of use, intonation, voice modulation, conviction in voice was good enough for a close viewer to understand that the his portion might be scripted by the filmmaker herself.
+Even though it was clear to many that Mukesh’s interview could have been scripted and he could have been asked to say what he said, because his words, context of use, intonation, voice modulation, a conviction in voice was good enough for a close viewer to understand that his portion might be scripted by the filmmaker herself.

 Read – Is “India’s Daughter” scripted?

 There are also reports that suggest that BBC has a history of making fake documentaries –

 But in a mood of outrage, emotional men who want to protect their women forget all rational thinking when news like Dimapur lynching comes up alongside a fake video like “India’s Daughter”.
 There is enough evidence against the filmmaker Leslee Udwin that she wanted to malign India and specifically Indian men through her video and also raised questions and the Indian mindset of being protective of her women.

 The views expressed by many Indian men that women should not roam freely at night after a certain time etc. comes from the overprotective attitude of theirs.
 Indian patriarchy forces Indian men to save their women, they feel safe when their women are safe.
 Many of these Indian men are visibly overprotective when they comment women should not move freely after a certain time at night.
 What they don’t understand is that as a society we need overall safety ensured rather than being protective partially and creating unnecessary barriers.

 If we look at this protective Indian society, we will realize such barriers exist for our boys too.
 Even when boys come late our mothers get afraid.
 This never becomes an issue because Indian men’s rights activists have better issues to deal with.
 Only the feminists who get easy funding from men can have the luxury of making everything a women’s rights issue.